MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/developer-guide.md

 <!-- ====================================================================== -->
 ## Update regularly if using the Fixed Version Runtime

-If you use the Fixed Version WebView2 Runtime, make sure you regularly update the WebView2 Runtime that's packaged with your app to reduce security risks.
-You should consider your app's threat model to determine how often you should update the Fixed Version Runtime.
-When using third-party content in Webview2 apps, always consider the content to be untrusted.
-See [Fixed Version distribution mode](../concepts/distribution.md#details-about-the-fixed-version-runtime-distribution-mode).
+If you use the Fixed Version WebView2 Runtime, make sure you regularly update the WebView2 Runtime that's packaged with your app, to reduce security risks.
+To determine how often you should update the Fixed Version Runtime, you should consider your app's threat model.
+For example, when using third-party content in Webview2 apps, always consider the content to be untrusted.

+See [Details about the Fixed Version runtime distribution mode](../concepts/distribution.md#details-about-the-fixed-version-runtime-distribution-mode) in _Distribute your app and the WebView2 Runtime_.

 <!-- ====================================================================== -->
 ## Manage the lifetime of the user data folder

 WebView2 apps create a user data folder to store data such as cookies, credentials, and permissions.
-After creating the folder, your app is responsible for managing the lifetime of the user data folder.
+After creating the user data folder, your app is responsible for managing the lifetime of the user data folder.
 For example, your app must do cleanup when the app is uninstalled.

 See [Manage user data folders](../concepts/user-data-folder.md) for further guidance on managing the user data folder.